Our location …

 Before receiving a federal student loan, borrowers must complete entrance counseling.
 Entrance Counseling consists of completing an interactive session (approximately 30 minutes) which provides tips and tools to help you understand your loan responsibilities and develop a budget for managing your educational expenses.

 Prior to graduating or leaving school, Direct Loan borrowers must complete an exit counseling session.
 The session will explain your rights and responsibilities as a borrower.
-Exit counseling may be completed at the National Student Loan Data System website, http://www.nslds.ed.gov/nslds_SA/
+Exit counseling may be completed www.studentaid.gov.

 After graduation student loans will become due and students may have from 10 to 25 years to repay student loans.
-The Federal Student Aid and Office of the U. S. Department of Education websites discusses the different repayment options.
-Visit them at https://studentaid.ed.gov/repay-loans or https://studentloans.gov/myDirectLoan/index.action for more information.
+The Federal Student Aid Office of the U. S. Department of Education website discusses the different repayment options.
+Visit www.studentaid.gov for more information.

 Contact the Appalachian College of Pharmacy FAO at firstname.lastname@example.org for additional information.